kumar-luv/Draggable-elements/README.md

 ### When Modal is closed
 When modal is closed we check the object returned by modal if it has an id of undefined that means component is rendered for first time so an id is given and element is added to `elementsOnBoard` array.
 Else we update only the component that was changed.

-## Modal.js
-When modal is opened for the first time it is populated with x and y coordinates where drop event had occurred.
-Here user can change fontweight and fontsize and add text.
-When modal is closed it constructs a object and it is returned to Board component